Claude Aveline

 Claude Aveline, pen name of Evgen Avtsine (19 July 1901 – 4 November 1992), was a writer, publisher, editor, poet and member of the French Resistance.
 Aveline, who was born in Paris, France, has authored numerous books and writings throughout his writing career.
-He was known as a versatile author, writing novels, poems, screenplays, plays, articles, sayings, and more.
+He was known as a versatile author, writing novels, poems, screenplays, plays, articles, and sayings.

 Biography

 He was born to Jewish parents who had fled the racial segregation they were subjected to in Russia, moved to France in 1891 and became French citizens in 1905.
 Avtsine studied at the prestigious Lycée Henri-IV in Paris and then in a school in Versailles to which his parents moved.
 In 1915, he volunteered as a medic in the First World War, then went to college in Paris, but his health deteriorated and he had to stop his studies.
 In 1918 - 1919 he lived near the city of Cannes in southeast France, where he began writing under the pen name Claude Aveline.